loophp/collection/docs/pages/api.rst

 .. tip:: This operation enables comparing ``Collection`` objects in PHPUnit tests using
     the dedicated `assertObjectEquals`_ assertion.

+.. warning:: Because this operation *needs to traverse both collections* to determine if
+    the same elements are contained within them, a performance cost is incurred.
+It is not recommended to use this for potentially large collections.

 Interface: `Equalsable`_

 Signature: ``Collection::equals(Collection $other): bool;``